The Best Hemp Flower | The Levels Of Hemp

 If it looks good, it smokes good, thus making it high grade hemp flower.

 Again, the look of the CBD flower does play a part in aesthetics, as does the packaging, but at the end of the day, the "eye test" will not serve you.
 We have all had instances where the look was deceiving and hemp buds are no exception.
 You can infer a bit from the look, but to truly know if you have high grade hemp, it will have to pass the "smoke test".
+Also is it organic?
+Organic buds taste better than hydroponic buds that are often filled with synthetic nutrients locked in the hemp flowers.

 All CBD hemp flower is pretty much the same, so I'll find the cheapest hemp nugs out there for the win.